 What do you say when someone loses a child?

 You can always tell a parent who has lost a child that you are praying for them.
-You can let them know that you don’t understand what they might be going through but you are here for them in any capacity that you can be.
+You can let them know that you don’t understand what they might be going through in their overwhelming grief but you are here for them in any capacity that you can be.

 How do you deal with the pain of losing a child?

 Dealing with the pain of losing a child can be difficult.
-It takes time to heal to a point where you are able to cope.
+When a child dies, it takes time to heal to a point where you are able to cope.
 Each and every parent is created differently and therefore grieves differently and that’s okay.
 Allow yourself to grieve mentally, spiritually, and physically so that you can grieve well.